 It was never JJ Abrams or Rian Johnson’s job to give you a movie that checked all your fan fiction and relatability boxes.
 They don’t have to pair people off or kill people off or pick parents for or power people up or give people screen time according to what any one or group of fans desire.
 They made choices according to the story they came up with.
 Some of them were made at the very beginning and some were made along the way.
 That’s how these things go.

 On the Robert Scale, I give it a 4 (good) for overall quality and a 3 (out of 4) for overall enjoyability, for a total of 7.
 The relationship stuff holds it back, as does the handling of Finn and Rose as characters in total.
 And what I mean is that outside the fan fiction which isn’t their fault they still teased a bunch of stuff and didn’t pay any of it off, not even a decisive ‘they’re really not trying to do any of that right now’.
 In the original trilogy we got an answer for Luke/Han/Leia and in the prequels Anakin and Padme did seal the deal.
 With all the fan fiction and shipping run amok leaving it ambiguous can be as irritating as making a choice I don’t like.

 But beyond that I enjoyed it.
-There is a line between what we hoped for what we got, but I think that the latter is being judged a bit unfairly based on the former.
+There is a line between what we hoped for and what we got, but I think that the latter is being judged a bit unfairly based on the former.
 It is a true Star Wars film through and through and a fine addition to the series.

 On Further Review (addendum on May 15, 2021)